killerprojecte/SimpleInventory/README.md

 # SimpleInventory
-- Just a simple inventory tool for bukkit
+- A simple and powerful interactive interface creation tool written for Bukkit plugin developers